jmcrego/corpora-tools/README.md

-# tokenise
+# corpora-tools
-Tokeniser and POS-tagger for different languages
+Cleaner, Tokeniser and POS-tagger for different languages